sanskrutithorat29/Daily_Coding_Practise/README.md

 # Daily_Coding_Practise
 These all codes are about my daily coding practise.
-It all includes the basic java,loops,arrays, constructor, OOPs, Strings, Exception Handling, Multithreading, etc
+It all includes the basic java,loops,arrays, constructor, OOPs, Strings, Exception Handling, Multithreading, Collection Framework etc